Governing Together: Toward Infrastructure for Community-Run Social Media: Findings

 \subsection{Making Decisions About Community Governance Visible}

-Participants across workshops noted that governance decisions (e.g., see Figure \ref{fig:decisions}) by communities were often invisible to people outside of the community's admin and mod team, making it difficult to anticipate differences --- and any consequences.
+Participants across workshops noted that governance decisions (e.g., Table \ref{tbl:decisions}) by communities were often invisible to people outside of the community's admin and mod team, making it difficult to anticipate differences --- and any frictions that arose.
 They thus frequently proposed mechanisms that might make a community's governance decisions more salient.
-For example, in Workshop 4, P17 proposed a \textbf{community governance nutrition facts label}, inspired by existing tools for selecting open source licenses.\footnote{\texttt{https://choosealicense.com/}} P17 imagined such a label might describe decisions a community made along distinct dimensions of community governance --- its moderation process, a link to its rules, its decision-making model (e.g., coop, single admin, etc.), its goals for connectivity, and so on.
-This would make it easier for prospective members to assess a community, providing ``{\em much stronger signals}'' (P5) by enabling direct comparisons.
+For example, in Workshop 4, P17 proposed a {community governance nutrition facts label}, inspired by existing tools for selecting open source licenses.\footnote{\texttt{https://choosealicense.com/}} P17 imagined such a label might describe decisions a community made along distinct dimensions of community governance --- its moderation process, a link to its rules, its decision-making model (e.g., coop, single admin, etc.), its goals for connectivity, and so on.
+Consistent structure would make it easier for people to assess a community, providing ``{\em much stronger signals}'' (P5) by enabling direct (and possibly automated) comparisons across a network of communities.

-Participants suggested that consistent categories provide a ``{\em shared language/vocabulary}'' (P5, P10, P11, P12, P14) that \textbf{offer explanation about a community's behavior toward reducing tensions about differences}.
+Participants suggested that consistent categories provide a ``{\em shared language/vocabulary}'' (P5, P10, P11, P12, P14) that \textbf{offer explanation about a community's behavior toward reducing tensions about frictions}.
 A lack of context about the basic goals of a community, or the size of its admin team, could lead to questions about ``{\em why the content is moderated the way it is [...] and why they’re seeing it in that space},'' producing ``{\em a lot of divide}'' (P17).